juanpc2018/GTX-1050-Ti-Linux/README.md

 IF Unigine Tropics-1.3 does Not work, </br>
 Older games like [Batman Arkham Asylum](https://www.gog.com/en/game/batman_arkham_asylum_goty)-[steem](https://store.steampowered.com/app/35140/Batman_Arkham_Asylum_Game_of_the_Year_Edition/).[epic](https://store.epicgames.com/en-US/p/batman-arkham-asylum).[wiki](https://en.wikipedia.org/wiki/Batman:_Arkham_Asylum) & [many other](https://en.wikipedia.org/wiki/Category:Video_games_using_PhysX) also do Not work. </br>
 requires Linux 32-Bit OpenGL </br>
-32-Bit 3D graphics has issues on 64-Bit Linux. </br>
+32-Bit 3D graphics is tricky on 64-Bit Linux. </br>

 games for Win could run flawless on Linux because Wine / Proton / Codeweavers were designed for 32-Bits, </br>
 problem is GPU drivers, Not All work for 32-Bits on 64-Bit Linux. </br>

-Using older 100% 32-Bit Linux like 17.04 has other issues: </br>
+Using older 100% 32-Bit Linux like [17.04](https://old-releases.ubuntu.com/releases/17.04/) has other issues: </br>
-does Not have UEFI support, Only BIOS. </br>
+i386 does Not have UEFI support, Only BIOS. </br>
 Requires board to run in CSM-Legacy mode </br>
 2.5G Realtek Network do Not work, latest drivers RTL8196 do Not compile on Kernel 4.10.0-19 </br>
 same as Marvell / Aquantia ACQ100 sfp+ pcie, latest 2.5.x drivers also do Not compile. </br>